PaulGilchrist/database-examples/README.md

 # Database and Message Platform Examples

-This project is a tutorial for using the most popular and heavily used open source, and Docker enabled database and messaging platforms.
-Currently supported platform include the following:
+This project is a tutorial for using the most popular and heavily used open source (and Docker enabled) databases, search engines, and messaging platforms.
+Currently supported platforms include the following:

 * Cassandra
 * ElasticSearch
+  * This is a search engine and not a full database due mainly to its lack of transactions or locking
 * MariaDB
 * MongoDB
 * PostgreSQL